colin273/Scriptable-For-Dummies/docs/what-is-scriptable.md

 * x-callback-url
     - Communicate with other apps using x-callback-url.

-By using Scriptable, you have the benefit of easily integrating with iOS without the need for a developer license; it's a great tool for the average consumer, or a full-time developer.
+One major feature that the official website does not mention is the ability to create widgets.
+Scriptable offers an API for creating fairly complex static widgets, which can display information and images and let you run scripts or open URLs.

+Anyone can use Scriptable to access basic iOS functionality without needing to build or install a separate app.
+Developers can also use Scriptable to prototype and test JavaScript code.

-#### Here’s a few examples of scripts you could create:
+Here are some examples of scripts you could create:

 - Ask Siri whether a web service is down.
 - Postpone the next event in your calendar half an hour.